 Software triggers have several advantages over hardware triggers.
 First, a software trigger may be changed by changing a few lines in a DAPL command list.
 In contrast, a hardware trigger event must be detected by external hardware which may be inflexible and costly to modify.
 Second, software triggers scan input data to detect events, so pretrigger data are available.
 Because a hardware trigger starts the Data Acquisition Processor input section, no samples are taken before a trigger event.
-Finally, with software triggers DAPL provides precise timing information.
-With hardware triggers bard as to provide accurate timing information because hardware triggers start and stop input sampling at undefined times.
+Finally, with software triggers, DAPL provides precise timing information.
+With hardware triggers start and stop input sampling at undefined times.